YeahMate69/ChatGPT-App-React-Native-TypeScript/README.md

 Runs the app in the development mode.

-Open [http://LocalIpAdress:19000](http://localhost:19000) or [http://localhost:19000](http://localhost:19000) to view it in emulated o real device expo application.
+Open [http://LocalIpAddress:19000](http://localhost:19000) or [http://localhost:19000](http://localhost:19000) to view it in emulated or real device expo application.

 ---
 With ❤️ by [Yuberley Guerrero](https://github.com/Yuberley) 😊